strvcom/ds-academy/lectures/00_start/intro.md

 # Getting Started

-This handbook section contains guides that should help you to get your environment up and running for the course.
-We expect you to get familiar with the following:

-Before starting the course, you should have a working environment to run notebooks and know the basics of Git and GitHub.
+Before starting the course, you should have a working environment (the same as ours) to run notebooks, know the basics of Git and GitHub, and be familiar with Jupyter Notebooks.
+This section of the handbook contains guides that should help you with that.

 ```{tableofcontents}
 ```